vaelgates/arkose/what_can_i_do.md

 			<h1>What can I do?</h1>
 		</header>

-<p>Reducing potential risk from advanced AI systems is an unsolved, difficult task.
-The <a html="https://www.alignmentforum.org/posts/EFpQcBmfm2bFfM4zM/ai-safety-and-neighboring-communities-a-quick-start-guide-as">communities that are working on this</a> are relatively small, and the pathways for what is helpful are uncertain.
+<p>Reducing potential risk from advanced AI systems is an unsolved, difficult task, and the pathways for what is helpful are uncertain.
 However, here are some candidates for reducing risk:</p>

 <div class="row">
 	<div class="6u 12u$(small)">